Joan Vila Dilmé

-Joan Vila Dilmé (born September 26, 1965), known as The Caretaker of Olot and The Angel of Death, is a Spanish serial killer and nursing assistant.
+Joan Vila Dilmé (born 26 September 1965), known as The Caretaker of Olot and The Angel of Death, is a Spanish serial killer and nursing assistant.
 He is responsible for at least 11 murders committed at the Fundació La Caritat in Olot between August 2009 and October 2010, with all his victims being elderly patients aged 80–96.

 In 2014, he was found guilty by the Supreme Court of Spain and sentenced to 127 years and a half imprisonment for his crimes.

 Biography

 Childhood and youth

-Joan Vila Dilmé was born on September 26, 1965 in Castellfollit de la Roca, Catalonia (Spain), the son of a working class-family of embutido makers.
+Vila was born on 26 September 1965, in Castellfollit de la Roca, Catalonia (Spain), the son of a working class-family of embutido makers.
 An asocial and insecure individual, Vila avoided interacting with his peers due to worries about his acne, sexuality and the significant tremors in his hands.
-After his arrest, Vila would acknowledge that throughout his childhood and youth, he felt like "a woman trapped inside a man's body" and that his homosexuality had influenced some of his habits – a fact which psychiatrists deemed to be a result of his mental anguish.
+After his arrest, Vila would acknowledge that throughout his childhood and youth, he felt like "a woman trapped inside a man's body" and that his homosexuality had influenced some of his habits.

 Adulthood

 For a while, Vila occupied a small apartment in Castelló d'Empúries, and later opened a hairdressing salon named Tons Cabell-Moda in Figueres, but it quickly shut down, allegedly because his partner had scammed him.
 He later changed a myriad of jobs in the plastics, textile and skiing industries, and even owned a restaurant, the Casino de Peralada.
 In addition to this, he also took on training courses in cooking, chiropractic, dressmaking and reflexology.

 Eventually, Vila was hired by a small private nursing home in Banyoles, El Mirador de Banyoles, where he worked as a nursing assistant for about eight months.
-While there, he was regarded very highly by coworkers, who considered him an affectionate and attentive person.
-For a short period, he also worked at the psychiatric center in Salt.
+While there, he was regarded very highly by co-workers, who considered him an affectionate and attentive person.
+For a short period, he also worked at the psychiatric centre in Salt.

 Psychiatric issues

 Despite his accomplishments, Vila's mental state gradually worsened, as he had frequent panic attacks, very low self-esteem and was easily influenced by those around him.
-A heavy smoker, he was diagnosed with obsessive–compulsive disorder, while his tremors and sweating problems growing worse.
+A heavy smoker, he was diagnosed with obsessive–compulsive disorder, while his tremors and sweating problems grew worse.
 In addition, he consumed many energy drinks (often mixed with anxiolytics and alcohol), was maniacal on cleanliness and followed a compulsive diet.

 At the same time, Vila also began a develop an unprecedented fondness for putting make-up on the recently deceased, which was backed up by writings found on his personal computer's hard drive by the Mossos d'Esquadra.
 He also had multiple books on paranormal phenomena and death, which he acquired from a local hairdresser friend.
 After Vila's arrest, he was ordered to undertake a psychiatric evaluation, which determined that he suffered from severe depression.